deparkes/OOMMFTools/README.md

 - OOMMF - needed for [OOMMFConvert](#oommfconvert)
 - Tcl/Tk - needed for [OOMMFConvert](#oommfconvert)

-### Anaconda Python Distribution
-Probably the easiest way to install the modules needed for OOMMFTools is to use the [Anaconda Distribution](https://www.continuum.io/downloads).

-    >>> conda install numpy scipy
-    >>> conda install -c conda-forge wxpython
-    >>> python Oommftools.py

-### Pip Install
-If you would prefer to install dependencies with pip then you can with:

-    >>> pip install numpy
-    >>> pip install scipy
-    >>> pip install wxpython

-On windows you may struggle to install numpy and scipy using the usual pip channels.
-If this is the case, then you may need to install these packages by first downloading pre-compiled whl files.

 # OOMMFDecode
 OOMMFDecode batch-processes vector files (omf, ovf, oef, ohf) into numpy arrays.
 These can then be pickled, for python users, or saved into MATLAB data files, for MATLAB users.